The country music legend Don Henley thought was leagues above the rest: “He had a big influence”

 With a career spanning more than five decades, Henley remains a major figure in American rock music and songwriting.

-The most natural voice you could get.
+The most natural singing ever.